queryluke/masseffect-5e-data/data/powers/hex-shield.md

 - name: Hearty Shield
   description: Increase the shield's hit points to 100.
 - name: Large Shield
-  description: The Shield covers a 4m wide area.
+  description: The Shield covers a <me-distance length="10" /> wide area.
 ---
 Toss a portable shield generator onto the ground in front of you.
-It generates 2m tall and wide, hexagon-shaped shield with 5 AC and 50 shield points.
+It generates <me-distance length="5" adj/> tall and wide, hexagon-shaped shield with 5 AC and 50 shield points.

 As long as the Hex Shield has shield points, it provides full cover to creatures behind it.